sonic-net/SONiC/doc/frr-kernel/frr_kernel_design_doc_utp.md

 - [14.
 Show handling](#14-show-handling)

 ##  1. Problem Statement:
-> While s/w upgrade to FRR docker or while maintenence FRR docker restart, minimum disturbance to Control Plane Route (i.e Kernel Route) should happen.
-For some organisation, it is critical to keep control plane unreachability less than ~1 secs for critical services to work with switch while FRR docker restart.
+> While s/w upgrade to FRR docker or while maintenance FRR docker restart, minimum disturbance to Control Plane Route (i.e Kernel Route) should happen.
+For some organization, it is critical to keep control plane unreachability less than ~1 secs for critical services to work with switch while FRR docker restart.
 >
 >Today Zebra can run with -r flag to retain routes in kernel.
 But during startup: i.)
 Without -k flag: Zebra cleans all kernel routes and insert them back if learned via BGPD/OSPF or any other protocol again.
 This may take 10-15 secs.
 [Data copied below.]
 >